Which Type of Pilates Class is Best for You?

 Reformer Pilates

-This form of Pilates is quite challenging than the previous one.
-Some exercises performed on the reformers are the same as mat exercises, just that they are performed on the reformer- a piece of equipment with a flat platform that can slide back and forth and an adjustable bar for resistance.
+This form of Pilates is quite challenging compared to the previous one.
+Some exercises performed on the reformers are the same as mat exercises, just that they are performed on the reformer—a piece of equipment with a flat platform that can slide back and forth and an adjustable bar for resistance.
 Reformer Pilates is more advanced than Pilates and should be done only under proper guidance.

-If you join large classes, of 8 to 30 people, it will be fun, energetic, will have you working up a sweat, and are great for improving general fitness.
+If you join large classes of 8 to 30 people, it will be fun and energetic, will have you working up a sweat, and are great for improving general fitness.

 Moving from the challenging dynamics of Reformer Pilates, Clinical Pilates offers a therapeutic approach.